prabhatrsharma/TSF-PaymentGatewayIntegration/README.md

 ## Introduction

-This project demonstrates the integration of a payment gateway into a web application.
-It allows users to make secure online donations.
+This project demonstrates the integration of a payment gateway into a web application, allowing users to make secure online donations.

 ## Features